domschl/RaspberryNtpServer/README.md

 ## Requirements - Hardware

-* Raspberry Pi
+- Raspberry Pi

-While you can use any model of Raspberry Pi to implement a Stratum-1 NTP server with GPS, the best choice is Raspberry Pi 4, due to 1Gbit network interface and fast hardware for lowest possible latencies
+While you can use any model of Raspberry Pi to implement a Stratum-1 NTP server with GPS, the best choice is Raspberry Pi 4, due to 1Gbit network interface and fast hardware for lowest possible latencies.

+  - Using a Raspberry Pi 5 gives two additional advantages:

+    - Support for the inbuilt hardware real time clock (RTC) that comes with the Raspberry Pi 5
+    - Support for the PTP protocol, which allows to transmit precision time information via ethernet hardware

+Both options are documented below (`chrony` configuration)

-* GPS module
+- GPS module

   * Adafruit GPS hat: [Adafruit ultimate GPS hat](https://www.adafruit.com/product/2324)
   * GPS module with serial output and PPS signal: [Adafruit GPS module](https://www.adafruit.com/product/746)